-As one of New England’s leading academic medical systems, Dartmouth-Hitchcock prides itself on delivering the most up-to-date, consistent, evidence-based care.
-Through Knowledge Map, D-H uses the electronic medical record (EMR) system to put clinical best practice guidelines at our providers’ fingertips — allowing them to more easily and efficiently provide the right care at the right time.
+As one of New England’s leading academic medical systems, Dartmouth-Hitchcock (D-H) prides itself on delivering the most up-to-date, consistent, evidence-based care.
+Through Knowledge Map, D-H uses the electronic medical record (EMR) system to put clinical best practice guidelines at our providers’ fingertips—allowing them to more easily and efficiently provide the right care at the right time.

 Our teams of clinical experts and stakeholders work together to develop clinical guidelines that inform providers and patients while encouraging shared decision-making.
 Our guidelines help to standardize patient care, which improves patient safety, keeps health care costs low, and promotes quality care.

 Knowledge Map is one of the many tools that D-H uses to help our providers deliver consistent, high-quality care when patients need it most.

 D-H’s Knowledge Map creates clinical practice guidelines that help providers throughout the D-H health system consistently deliver the highest quality, evidence-based care — with every patient, every time.

 Our providers, practice managers and subject matter experts work collaboratively to develop best-practice clinical guidelines that are embedded in eD-H, D-H’s electronic medical record (EMR) system that was created in the EPIC platform.
 When a patient visits a provider with a health concern, the provider has access to the clinical practice guidelines and related tools within the EMR.
 These tools are used to guide their assessment, screening and treatment recommendations.